w314/notes/javaNotes/oop.md

 method overriding - speak method implemented differently in Animal subspecies

+### Encapsulation

-### 55 Describe encapsulation and how would you use it in a project?
+> Describe encapsulation and how would you use it in a project?

 - `encapsulation` is a process of wrapping data and methods in a single unit.
 - it is an OOP principle